openownership/bods-dev-handbook/style_guide.md

 - Properties should be referred to by their property name (not title) and marked up as \`\`propertyName\`\`.
 This can be used to refer to the property and its value.
 Or it can be used as a shorthand for the property value.

+- Nested properties should be referred to using a period between the levels of nesting (e.g. 'publicationDetails.publicationDate' not 'publicationDetails/publicationDate')

 - Schema objects should be referred to by their title, (e.g. 'the Interested Party object has a number of required properties', 'The details of the company are entered into an Entity Statement')

 ### Embeddeding schema objects